Preclinical and Clinical Trial Requirements

 Under the EAEU Good Clinical Practice, participants may be compensated.

 The Institutional Review Board (Independent Ethics Committee) reviews the amount and procedure of payments to the participants to ensure that there is no unreasonable interest or coercion of the participants.
 The number of payments to participants may be proportional to their participation in the trial but should not depend solely on whether the subject has fully completed the study or not.

 Besides, the Institutional Review Board (Independent Ethics Committee) must ensure that the information about payments to participants, including the methods, amount, and procedure for payments, is reflected in the written informed consent and any other materials provided to the participants.
 The procedure for determining the amount of payments must be specified.

 6. How are participants in clinical trials protected and indemnified against any harm that arises as a result of participation in the trial?

 The risks of the participants shall be subject to compulsory insurance, as provided by Art.
-44 of Law on Circulation of Drugs.
+44 of the Law on Circulation of Drugs.
 The minimum value of compensation in case of occurrence of each type is stated by the law.